A Louisiana man killed 8 children, 7 of his own. His family said warning signs preceded the tragedy

 “Loss of children?”
 Montgomery asked.
 Multiple, the officer said.

 Elkins fatally shot eight children — seven of them his own — early Sunday morning, Shreveport police said, in the nation’s deadliest mass shooting in more than two years.
-He also shot his wife and another woman.
+He also shot Shaneiqua Pugh, his wife, and Christina Snow, the mother of three of his children.
 A third woman — his wife’s sister — and a 12-year-old girl jumped off the roof trying to escape.

 (Police previously said it was a 13-year-old boy who jumped off the roof trying to escape.)